Arts, Culture and Heritage

 Organised by the Singapore Chinese Cultural Centre, this exhibition spotlights how Chinese heritage, cultural interactions and living in a multicultural society have shaped Chinese culture in Singapore.
 It also highlights the many facets of the distinctive Chinese Singaporean identity – from food to music, popular culture and language, to festivals.
 Guided tours are available onsite or online.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair users (i.e. not able to walk/minimal walking) for onsite tours, and Seniors who are bedbound for online tours
+Minimum Mobility Status: Seniors who are wheelchair users (ie not able to walk/minimal walking) for onsite tours, and seniors who are bedbound for online tours

 Find out more here.